-- 1) Profit Participating Deferred Shares ("PPDS") are perpetual instruments with no maturity date or right to repayment other than on a winding-up, in the event of which, the PPDS would rank below claims in respect of subordinated noteholders, depositors, creditors, investing members of the Group and PIBS holders.
-Further details about PPDS are provided in Note 27 to the Annual Report and Accounts. - 2) Permanent Interest Bearing Shares ("PIBS") are unsecured deferred shares and rank behind the claims of all subordinated noteholders, depositors, creditors and investing members of the Group.
-Further details about PIBS are provided in Note 25 to the Annual Report and Accounts. - 3) Subordinated notes are unsecured and rank behind the claims of all depositors, creditors and investing members (other than holders of PIBS) of the Group.
-More details of the subordinated liabilities are included in Note 23 to the Annual Report and Accounts.
+1) Profit Participating Deferred Shares ("PPDS") are perpetual instruments with no maturity date or right to repayment other than on a winding-up, in the event of which, the PPDS would rank below claims in respect of subordinated noteholders, depositors, creditors, investing members of the Group and PIBS holders.
+Further details about PPDS are provided in Note 28 to the 2015 Annual Report and Accounts.

+- 2) Permanent Interest Bearing Shares ("PIBS") are unsecured deferred shares and rank behind the claims of all subordinated noteholders, depositors, creditors and investing members of the Group.
+Further details about PIBS are provided in Note 26 to the 2015 Annual Report and Accounts.
+Under CRD IV PIBS are treated as not fully loss absorbing and therefore have to be amortised over a nine year period.
+The amount for PIBS included in Tier 1 capital resources is after 30% amortisation. - 3) Subordinated notes are unsecured and rank behind the claims of all depositors, creditors and investing members (other than holders of PIBS) of the Group.
+More details of the subordinated liabilities are included in Note 24 to the 2015 Annual Report and Accounts.
+Under CRD IV certain subordinated liabilities must be amortised over a nine year period.
+The amount of Subordinated Debt shown as Tier 2 capital is after the required amortization has been deducted, which is 30% of the nominal value of the Subordinated Debt that requires amortising.